Al-Minaa SC: Supporters

+Anthem and other songs

+The team's anthem is "Damna Mina'ee w-Areeq" by Ali Al-Bedairi & Karrar Zayed.
+Also anthem "Safana wel-Neim Safana" by Mohammed Abdul-Ilah.
+In addition to the usual Basrawi football chants, Al-Mina'a's supporters sing "Ihna Lazraq Ashqinah" and also regularly sing "Hai Hai Hai Ya Mina'ee".

 Rivalries

+Basra derby

-Al-Minaa contest the Basra Derby with Naft Al-Basra (formerly Naft Al-Janoob until 2020).
-Since 2005, there have been 31 competitive Basra Derbies.
-Al-Minaa hold the precedence in these matches, with 10 victories to Naft Al-Basra's 9; there have been 12 draws.
-The most decisive result in an Al-Minaa–Naft Al-Basra game is Al-Minaa's 4–1 victory at Al Mina'a Stadium, their home ground, on March 11, 2005.
+Al-Mina'a contest the Basra Derby with Naft Al-Basra (formerly Naft Al-Janoob until 2020).
+Since 2005, there have been 36 competitive Basra Derbies.
+Al-Minaa hold the precedence in these matches, with 14 victories to Naft Al-Basra's 9; there have been 13 draws.
+The most decisive result in an Al-Mina'a versus Naft Al-Basra game is Al-Mina'a's 4–1 victory at Al Mina'a Stadium, their home ground, on March 11, 2005.
 There have been two incidences of 3–1, Al-Minaa have been won in both matches; home in December 2005, and away in January 2006.
-The competition saw 58 goals scored, 31 for Al-Minaa and 28 for Naft Al-Basra; the individual player who scored the most goals was Al-Minaa player Ihsan Hadi and Naft Al-Basra player Bassim Ali, each scored four goals.
-And there are five players who scored for both teams, they are Alaa Aasi, Nasser Talla Dahilan, Ahmed Hassan, Sajjad Abdul Kadhim and Hussam Malik.
+The competition saw 66 goals scored, 37 for Al-Minaa and 29 for Naft Al-Basra; the individual player who scored the most goals was Al-Minaa player Ehsan Hadi and Naft Al-Basra player Bassim Ali, each scored four goals.
+And there are five players who scored for both teams, they are Alaa Aasi, Nasser Talla Dahilan, Ahmed Hassan, Sajjad Abdul Kadhim and Hossam Malik.